LitecoinZ-Community/bitcore-wallet-service/README.md

 Bitcore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

 BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.

-See [Bitcore-wallet-client](https://github.com/LitecoinZ-Community/bitcore-wallet-client-ltz) for the *official* client library that communicates to BWS and verifies its response.
+See [bitcore-wallet-client-ltz](https://github.com/LitecoinZ-Community/bitcore-wallet-client-ltz) for the *LitecoinZ fork* client library that communicates to BWS and verifies its response.
 Also check [Bitcore-wallet](https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relies on BWS.

 BWS is been used in production enviroments for [Copay Wallet](https://copay.io), [Bitpay App wallet](https://bitpay.com/wallet) and others.